moocfi/moocfi.github.io/courses/general/programming/index.md

 4. I have forgotten my password

-	You can reset yout password in <https://tmc.mooc.fi/mooc/password_reset_keys/new>
+	You can reset your password in <https://tmc.mooc.fi/mooc/password_reset_keys/new>

 5. How do I share my code to others so they can help me with an assignment?